This Booklet was distributed to commemorate the public opening on April 27, 2013

 to Mary Johnson; the Johnsons remained on the farm more than 80 years.

-operated a truck farm and raised livestock.
-It was during the Johnson family's ownership that the house
+and theyoperated a truck farm and raised livestock.
+It was during the Johnson family's ownership that

 Once the farm's history and significance were established and documented, it became paramount for the City to purchase the property to ensure its preservation.
 But before and deal could be struck with the Johnson family, Gladstone had to seal the house and protect it from vandals; late in 2004, security lighting and fencing was installed and the windows were boarded.

 The City Council - which comprised Wayne Beer, Bill Cross, Joe Evans, Carol Rudi, and Les Smith - finalized the purchase of the house, two acres of property and some outbuildings on Feb.
 18, 2005.
 Gladstone was now in the business of preserving history.

 A Farm Task Force was formed to determine the best use and presentation of the historic property to the public.Panel members Tom Atkins, Brian Blake, Vern Drottz, Rosie Forsman, Martha Horton, Charlie Johnson, Dave Reynolds, Brittany Sanders, David and Linda Smith, Gladstone Economic Administrator Melinda Mehaffy and Council Liason Rudi developed a master plan in late 2005 that gave rise to the farm's vision: that by utilizing exhibits, programs, and events, the Atkins-Johnson Farm would be transformed into a vital and vibrant historical and educational venue for future generations.